 The program has been tailored to fit the unique needs of Veterans and first responders.
 Treatment includes:

 - Trauma groups.

 - Aftercare planning.

-It’s important for veterans as well as others to understand that help is within reach.
+It’s important for Veterans and others to understand that help is within reach.
 Although facing the struggles of drug and/or alcohol misuse and given the choice to enter into treatment may be daunting, scary, and may even feel hopeless, it’s not.
 There’s always hope.
 There’s always a path to sobriety.
-And like the “Walk of Peace & Hope” at AdCare Treatment Centers that lives up to its name, veterans have the opportunity to create their own path to recovery.
+And like the “Walk of Peace & Hope” at AdCare Treatment Centers that lives up to its name, Veterans have the opportunity to create their own path to recovery.